-Recommended Texts/ Key Reading: Craib, I. (1997) Classical Social Theory.
-Oxford: Oxford University Press.
-Holloway J. (2002) Change The World Without Taking Power, Pluto Press.
-Calhoun, C. et al (eds.)
-(2012) Contemporary Sociological Theory, Wiley Blackwell.
-Assessment Part One of the module will be assessed by coursework (50%).
+Lectures & Tutorials/ Contact hours: One lecture and one tutorial per week.
+Workload: Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 44 hrs; Self-study: 162 hrs.
+Total: 250 hours.
+Recommended Texts/ Key Reading: Guthrie, D. (2009) China and Globalization, London: Routledge.
+Gupta, D. (2007) Can India Fly?
+Stanford: Stanford University Press.
+Palmer, G. (2009) The Politics of Breastfeeding.
+Pinter and Martin.
+Stiglitz, J. (2003) Globalization and its Discontents.
+Penguin.
+Assessment Part One of the module will be assessed by course work (50%).
 Part Two of the module will be assessed by exam (50%).
-Dates for submission TBA Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour end-of-year examination
+Dates for submission TBA Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour examination